-Delicious honey lime chicken thighs with an easy to make honey lime marinade with soy sauce, this sticky roasted chicken is finger-licking good!
+Delicious honey lime chicken thighs with an easy-to-make honey lime marinade with soy sauce, this sticky roasted chicken is finger-licking good!

-What a roasted chicken recipe this is!
+What a delicious recipe for honey lime chicken thighs this is!

 Incredibly easy and fast to put together and so sure to please just about anyone.
-And what a divine list of ingredients: limes, honey, soy sauce and garlic... some of my favorite things, just by reading that ingredient list you know that the resulting honey lime chicken must be good.
+And what a divine list of ingredients: limes, honey, soy sauce, and garlic... some of my favorite things; just by reading that ingredient list, you know that the resulting honey lime chicken must be good.

 I mean, again, that ingredient list, my mouth is watering just thinking about those flavors...